Oh, glorious Cabo San Lucas!

 Since the weather in Cabo in January is much colder than the rest of the year, you can expect cooler water temperatures of 73 F (23 C).
 You therefore may not feel like swimming in the ocean a lot.

-However, the pleasant weather makes January one of the best times to visit Los Cabos for outdoor activities like ziplining, hiking and horseback riding.
-(Check out the #1 tour in Cabo – a ziplining-and-UTV tour in a UNESCO protected biosphere, featuring the longest zipline in Los Cabos and a ride in a UTV buggy in a desert canyon.)
+For example, check out this ziplining-and-UTV tour in a UNESCO protected biosphere.
+It features the longest zipline in Los Cabos and a ride in a UTV buggy in a desert canyon.

 The temperature in Cabo in January is also perfect for golfing, exploring and whale watching (Cabo’s whale watching season is December to April).

-And, don’t worry, it’s still pleasantly warm for reading a book and snoozing in the sun too!
+And, as mentioned, it’s ample warm for reading a book and snoozing in the sun too!

 Cabo weather in February